BGasperov/FERLUDE/README.md

 ## Publications

-Publication 1 - abstract/title sent to a conference
+Publication 1 - full paper sent to a conference (anonymized at the moment)